Yarra Hills Secondary College – an eLearning journey

 In the unfortunate situation that a device is damaged, it is important to seek advice quickly.
 In the first instance students should inform their classroom teacher, followed by a visit to the College technicians.

-1. If the device was purchased through the College’s BYOD purchasing partner, JB Hi-Fi Solutions for Education (with Accidental Damage Protection insurance) parents should begin the Accidental Damage claim process as soon as possible to ensure the device is operational again in a timely manner.
+- If the device was purchased through the College’s BYOD purchasing partner, JB Hi-Fi Education with insurance, parents should begin the claim process as soon as possible to ensure the device is operational again in a timely manner.

 What happens if the operating system or software fails?